seung-lab/cloud-volume/README.md

 Thanks to Dan Bumbarger for contributing code and information helpful for getting CloudVolume working on Windows.
 Thanks to Fredrik Kihlander for his [pure python implementation](https://github.com/wc-duck/pymmh3) of murmurhash3 and [Austin Appleby](https://github.com/aappleby/smhasher) for developing murmurhash3.

-## Mailing List

-If you want infrequent letters in your inbox about significant improvements or even more infrequent breaking changes to CloudVolume, send an email to cloudvolume@protonmail.com asking to sign up.
-It's a 100% manual process and I'll only email you if there's something important to say or if I want to beta test my standup routine.
-Just kidding, it's 100% serious engineering talk for serious engineers that never smile.
-Seriously.